git/git.github.io/rev_news/drafts/edition-94.md

   backwards compatibility, what would it be?

   `git checkout`.
-It can be used to switch branches or restore working tree files, I think two functions are somewhat coupled.
+It can be used to switch branches or restore working tree files, I think these two functions are somewhat coupled.
 I don't know if `git switch` and `git restore` would be perfect replacements for it.

 * What is your favorite Git-related tool/library, outside of